monsef1234/live-map-talk/README.md

 ## Usage

 1. Allow location access when prompted by your browser
-2. View other users on the map
+2. View other users on the ma p
 3. Click on a user's marker to start a chat
 4. Exchange messages in real-time
-5. Initiate a video call with another user
+5. Open room for video calls

 ## Contributing